Substance Abuse Among College Students in the United States

 College culture presents a new environment to many new freshmen, as many are living on their own for the first time and are possibly exposed to drugs more often than they would have been before.
 They may be curious about the new options that are available to them, and this curiosity often leads to trying and experimenting with drugs.42 This curiosity is compounded with the sudden access to alcohol and drugs that are readily provided at college gatherings.
 There may even be social pressure to use and experiment with drugs, making new students more likely to participate in order to fit in.
 Often the drugs will help them feel more confident and have a different perception of how others view them.43

 Drugs and alcohol are considered to be a normal part of college life, and as such are very easily found.
-Most students don’t even have to look—2 in 3 students will have been offered prescription drugs by their senior year of college.44 Out of students that had not used marijuana before college, a study found that 74% of them were offered marijuana while at school, and 54% ended up using marijuana.
+Most students do not even have to look—2 in 3 students will have been offered prescription drugs by their senior year of college.44 Out of students that had not used marijuana before college, a study found that 74% of them were offered marijuana while at school, and 54% ended up using marijuana.
 It is estimated that by the time they graduate college, around 36% of students are offered cocaine, and 13% end up using it.45

 Greek Life